-MayzentSecondary progressive, relapsing and non-relapsing multiple sclerosis (MS)
+MayzentSecondary progressive, relapsing and non-relapsing multiple sclerosis (MS) in adults

 New molecular entity

 Development and Regulatory status

 Dec 20NHS England communication for providers that patients being considered for siponimod will need to have a CYP2C9 test prior to starting treatment.
 This is funded by Novartis as this service is not routinely available on the NHS.
 Each hospital can access this via MayzentConnect after completing the relevant documentation.
 Viapath Analytics LLP are the accredited service provider.
 The samples will be tested at the Viapath labs at Guys & St Thomas’ .

 Jan 20Approved in EU .

 Nov 19Recommended for EU approval by CHMP - the full indication is "treatment of adult patients with secondary progressive multiple sclerosis (SPMS) with active disease evidenced by relapses or imaging features of inflammatory activity (see section 5.1)”; it is proposed that the drug be prescribed by physicians experienced in the treatment of multiple sclerosis .

 Jun 19In the US, the Institute for Clinical and Economic Review concludes siponimod (Mayzent) is not cost effective at its current list price .